tylertitsworth/5th-age-srd/Classes/Paladin.md

 #### Champion Feat

-You can cast the Wild Heal spell from the Wild Healer talent twice per day.
+You can cast the Wild Heal spell from the Wild Healer talent twice per full recovery.

 #### Epic Feat